renovatebot/renovate/docs/usage/self-hosted-configuration.md

 This is currently applicable to `npm` and `lerna`/`npm` only, and only used in cases where bugs in `npm` result in incorrect lock files being updated.

 ## token

-## trustLevel

-Setting trustLevel to `"high"` can make sense in many self-hosted cases where the bot operator trusts the content in each repository.

-Setting trustLevel=high means:

-- Child processes are run with full access to `env`
-- `.npmrc` files can have environment variable substitution performed

 ## username